WalterMarch/devcontainerPythonGUIWM/README.md

 `tk` is installed by `post-create.sh`.

-The following line in the `devcontainer.json` allows us to run a Python Tkinter GUI application on Windows 11 Pro from inside a VS Code devcontainer installation.
+The following line in the `devcontainer.json` allows us to run a Python Tkinter GUI application from inside a VS Code devcontainer installation.

 ```jsonc
     "runArgs": ["-e DISPLAY=$DISPLAY"]